JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

     Is this correct? (y/N) y
     ```

-4. Enter your name, email, and a comment to attach the key to an identity (you can leave the comment empty).
+4. Enter your name, email, and an optional comment to associate the key with an identity (you can leave the comment field empty).

     ```text
     GnuPG needs to construct a user ID to identify your key.